-Corequisites: ENG-011
+Corequisites: ENG 011 or ENG 045

 This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
 Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.
 This is a Universal General Education Transfer Component (UGETC) course that satisfies English Composition.